jyq-lab/3dunet-models-tools-pytorch/README.md

-## 3D U-Net implemented in PyTorch, along with some modules, losses, and tools.
+## 3D U-Net implemented in PyTorch, along with some modules and tools.